 This project is helping us discover more about the important ecological interaction between pollinators and plants and assist in identifying and mapping the native (and non-native) insects doing the pollinating.

 - their mass displays of flowers for particular plant species and

-- the timing of peak flowering so at least one site will be active every month, e.g. Correa reflexa var. speciosa – Eastern Correa, is at observatory 2 for May:
+- the timing of peak flowering so at least one site will be active every month, e.g. Correa reflexa var. speciosa – Eastern Correa, was at observatory 2 for May:

 Luis Mata, a Research Fellow at RMIT is our project leader.
 See his bio below.